liammcluckie/Low-Tide-Surf-Club/README.md

 ## Design
 ### Colour Scheme

-- The main colours used will be monochrome and very simplistic, using ivory, charcoal and black.
+- The main colours used will be monochrome and very simplistic using ivory, charcoal, black and white.

-- Reasoning behind these choices are that they add a sense of luxury to the brand and don't pull the attention away from the imagery and purpose of the site.
+- Reasoning behind these choices are that they add a sense of luxury to the brand and doesn't pull the attention away from the imagery and purpose of the site.

 ---